-Today I’m featuring superb photography taken by Scott from Intrepid Escape Blog on a beautiful island of Koh Tao.
+Today I’m featuring superb photography of sunset in Koh Tao, taken by Scott from Intrepid Escape Blog.

-I have chosen this picture because I love Koh Tao and have very fond memories from this island!
+I have chosen this picture because I love Koh Tao and have very fond memories of this island!
 Great diving spot and some great people!
 Koh Tao Rocks!
-Follow Scott on Facebook and Instagram to see more of his photographies.

 Picture Story: Koh Tao Sunset, Thailand